morinlab/lymphopedia/IRF4.md

 # IRF4
 ## Overview
-IRF4 is one of [a number of genes](https://github.com/morinlab/LLMPP/wiki/ashm) affected by aberrant somatic hypermutation in B-cell lymphomas, which complicates the interpretation of mutations at this locus.
+IRF4 (Interferon Regulatory Factor 4) encodes a transcription factor that plays a critical role in the regulation of immune response genes and  B-cell development.
+Mutations and rearrangements in the IRF4 gene have been implicated in various B-cell lymphomas, including DLBCL.
+IRF4-rearranged large B-cell lymphomas (LBCL-IRF4) show a unique molecular profile with strong expression of IRF4/MUM1 and are associated with favorable outcomes.
+MUM1 staining is also commonly used to assign DLBCLs to one of the two cell-of-origin (COO) subgroups by immunohistochemistry.<sup>1</sup> IRF4 is one of [a number of genes](https://github.com/morinlab/LLMPP/wiki/ashm) affected by aberrant somatic hypermutation in B-cell lymphomas, which complicates the interpretation of mutations at this locus.
+The functional role of mutations in IRF4 in the absence of a rearrangement remains poorly understood.

 ## Relevance tier by entity